Party says Pakistan’s ex-PM Khan delaying march on Islamabad

 Fawad Chaudhry, a senior leader in Khan’s Tehreek-e-Insaf party, said that instead of on Tuesday as previously announced, the march on Islamabad is now to resume on Thursday.
 He did not give any reason for the delay.

-Khan, who began his protest march late last month in the city of Lahore with thousands of followers, was wounded in a shooting last week when a gunman attacked his convoy, killing one of his supporters.
+Khan, who began his protest march late last month in the city of Lahore with thousands of followers, was wounded in the leg in a shooting last week when a gunman attacked his convoy, killing one of his supporters.
 Thirteen other people were also wounded.

 The gunman was arrested and has purportedly confessed to an assassination attempt on Khan, according to police.
 The attack has raised concerns about growing political instability in Pakistan, which has a history of political violence and assassinations.

-Following the attack, Khan’s supporters have rallied across the country, at times clashing with police.
+Following the attack, Khan suspended his march pending surgery over the weekend and later, his recovery.
+His supporters have rallied in the meantime across the country, at times clashing with police.
 On Monday, they blocked roads in the Pakistani capital and also in the cities of Lahore, Peshawar, Rawalpindi and elsewhere in the country.

+Scores of Khan’s followers continued blocking roads near Islamabad and elsewhere Tuesday, disrupting traffic.
+Demonstrators burned tires and some were seen playing cricket on some of the highways, as residents were forced to take longer routes to avoid road closures.

+Interior Minister Rana Sanaullah Khan sought an apology for the inconveniences caused by sit-ins by Khan’s party and asked the demonstrators to disperse to avoid the use of force by the government.

 Also Tuesday, Khan’s party criticized Sharif’s government after authorities charged the gunman with attempted murder, without investigating officials as the former premier had demanded and whom Khan accused of having links to the attack.